TonyDeRosia/evennia-minimud/README.md

 ### Looting Corpses

 Defeated enemies leave a corpse containing any gear they carried.
-Use `loot` or `get all corpse` to quickly grab everything before the body decays.
+Use `loot` or `get all corpse` to quickly grab everything before the body decays. `get all <container>` works for looting other containers as well.

 ### AI Settings